BrightspaceUI/documentation/README.md

 ### Component Request

-If you have a component idea that you would like to suggest then you can submit a GitHub issues for it.
+If you have a component idea that you would like to suggest then you can submit a GitHub issue for it.

 1. Create a GitHub issue with the optional content of `design: [Complete|In Progress|Out of Date|Not Started]`
 2. Label the issue with the `Component Request` label